arijo/form-in-motion/README.md

 # form-in-motion
-Small animation library that renders a from like iit is being drawn on the screen.
+Small animation library that renders a from like iit is being hand drawn on the screen.

 # Setup
 ```